 16mm film.
 2019.
 Digital Transfer.
 Black & White.
 Silent.

 While Jean Genet was known to the world as a poet and a writer, the only profession he was offered as an orphan gifted schoolchild was typography for which he received training for a short period of time, before fleeing from the workshop run by the public welfare system.
-In France, typography was traditionally the profession left to the gifted children of workers, who as typographers became essential in circulating revolutionary ideas among the working-class.
+In France, typography was traditionally the profession left to the gifted children of workers.
 Although his training in typography lasted for only a few weeks, Genet always paid great attention to the typesetting of his books, cultivating a fascination for typography as a metaphor of literary practice.

 Shot in 16mm and in black & white, the use of celluloid film operates here as a metaphor of cinema as a technic of typesetting for images, emphasizing the nomadic power of words and images to navigate throughout minds, time, and media.